Ildar-Daminov/Assessment_Dynamic_Thermal_Rating_of_Transformers/README.md

 Initial data:
 * data_Grenoble.mat - precalculated data [high loadings;mean loadings ;min loadings] in the city of Grenoble, France
 * data_Tomsk.mat - precalculated data [high loadings;mean loadings ;min loadings] in the city of Tomsk, Russia
 * Fig3_ambient_temperature.mat - a profile of ambient temperature used in Fig.3
 * Fig5_PUL_data.mat - 3 profiles of transformer loadings used in Fig.5
 * Fig6_ambient_temperature.mat - a profile of ambient temperature used in Fig.6
 * Fig7_ambient_temperature.mat - a profile of ambient temperature used in Fig.7
 * Fig8_ambient_temperature.mat - a profile of ambient temperature used in Fig.8
 * HST_all.mat - precalculated hot spot temperature between transformer loadings (0.01:2 pu) and ambient temperatures(-50 °C : +50 °C)
-* T_history_Grenoble.mat - historical ambient temperature in Grenoble, France
+* T_history_Grenoble.mat - historical ambient temperature in Grenoble, France (source: [MeteoBlue](https://www.meteoblue.com/fr/historyplus))
-* T_history_Tomsk.mat - historical ambient temperature in Tomsk, Russia
+* T_history_Tomsk.mat - historical ambient temperature in Tomsk, Russia (source: [MeteoBlue](https://www.meteoblue.com/fr/historyplus))
 * TOT_all.mat precalculated top-oil temperature between transformer loadings (0.01:2 pu) and ambient temperatures(-50 °C : +50 °C)

 ## How to cite this article